Documenting, visualizing, and interacting with complex 21st Century Organizations requires serious work – but the rewards are amazing.

-Meetings are an endless source of confusion and frustration for ICs.
+Meetings are an endless source of confusion and frustration for Individual Contributors.
 The Org Graph lays out visually exactly which Positions or Jobs Attend which Meetings.
-Note that it’s the Position or Job, not the Person, that has the connection to, or Edge with the Meeting.
+Note that it’s the Position or Job, not the Person, that has the connection with the Meeting.

 We need to be able to see and adjust who is on a Team, what are Teams doing and why.
 Yes, just like Jobs and Positions.
 Data shows that the popular shift from hierarchical to more Team-centric models can improve performance, but according to a recent Deloitte survey, only 6% of respondents rated themselves very effective at managing cross-functional Teams.
 We believe this is because they can not visualize how it all fits together.